MicroOS-Project/microOS/README.md

 TODO:

-fix menu bug so that first app menu option stays shown.
+Fix menu bug so that first app menu option stays shown (please fix)

-Fix bug where the time is slightly off (up to around a minute)
+Fix bug where the clock is up to a minute off.

-add more options to the main menu.